zoe-1/glued/README.md

       - Understand the theory behind RESTful requests.

-### step-6 validation input using joi.
+### step-6 validation using joi.

-    * Step-4 & 5 configured "one" plugin's html views and added RESTful routes.
+    * Step-4 & 5 showed how to make a plugin ("one") configured to use html views, style sheets, page specific JavaScript, image includes, and RESTful routes.
+These are all features any normal web server would offer.
+At this stage, we have hapijs cofigured to work like a normal webserver.
-      Now it is time to add validation of submitted data using joi.
-      joi is an object schema validation tool we will use to validate submitted data.
+    * Now it is time to add validation of submitted data using joi. joi is an object schema validation tool we will use to validate submitted data.
+In this step we will use joi to validate form submission (POST requests) and  query strings (GET requests).
+    * Make a plugin named "joi".
-    * Make form that submits specific data to be validated.
+    * Make a view with an html form which submits specific data to be validated.
+    * Make a route that handles POST requests from the above form and uses joi to validate data submitted by the form.
+    * Make a route named "badstuff" that handles query data submitted by a link (GET request).
+This route will also use joi to validate the data submitted by the GET request.
-    * Make requirements of what kind of data can be submitted.
+    * Configure joi to establish what kind of data can be submitted.
+    * Add a new plugin configuration to the manifest.js file for joi plugin.
+    * Tests made with 100% coverage.

 ### step-7 sessions and security.